ray-project/ray/doc/source/cluster/configure-manage-dashboard.rst

 Port forwarding
 ---------------

-:ref:`The dashboard <ray-dashboard>` provides detailed information about the state of the cluster, including the running jobs, actors, workers, nodes, etc.
+:ref:`The dashboard <observability-getting-started>` provides detailed information about the state of the cluster, including the running jobs, actors, workers, nodes, etc.
 By default, the :ref:`cluster launcher <vm-cluster-quick-start>` and :ref:`KubeRay operator <kuberay-quickstart>` will launch the dashboard, but will not publicly expose the port.